IUSmusic/Stars/README.md

 In this mode, the goal is to study how morally or conceptually similar inputs may lead to different outcomes under different environmental conditions.

-## 7. Relation Layers
+## 7. Relation and Pathway Layers

-Project Stars maintains two distinct relation layers.
+Project Stars maintains distinct structural and operative layers.

 ### 7.1 Confirmed relations